-5.5 Taking into consideration the accepted facts that he fled Somalia with his family when he was only five years old, that he has no family or social network in Mogadishu, and that he lacks experience of living in Somalia, he has a well-founded fear of persecution.
-Furthermore, the author is particularly vulnerable to forced recruitment by al-Shabaab and risks being exposed to violence and abuse due to his lack of understanding of the Somalian culture and traditions.
+5.5 Taking into consideration the accepted facts that he fled Somalia with his family when he was only five years old, that he has no family or social network in Mogadishu and that he lacks experience of living in Somalia, he has a well-founded fear of persecution.
+Furthermore, the author is particularly vulnerable to forced recruitment by al-Shabaab and risks being exposed to violence and abuse owing to his lack of understanding of the Somalian culture and traditions.

-5.6 The author recalls that he belongs to the Bagadi clan, a sub-clan to Rahanweyne, associated with the clan family of Digil and Mirifle, which traces back their ancestry to Saab.
+5.6 The author recalls that he belongs to the Bagadi clan, part of the Rahanweyne clan, associated with the clan family of Digil and Mirifle, which traces back their ancestry to Saab.
 Neither is prevalent in any of the Mogadishu districts and the Saab speak Maay-tiri, a dialect distinct from Maxaa-tiri, the dialect used by the other clan families.
-The author submits that the lack of social network and clan protection in conjunction with his distinct dialect and cultural understanding will inevitably expose him to the risk of irreparable harm.
-The author refers to several sources cited by the United Kingdom Home Office: “Somalia has long been dominated by clan-politics, though the clan system broke down in Mogadishu while al-Shabaab [was] in power.
-Following the withdrawal of al-Shabaab from Mogadishu in August 2011, a power vacuum was left which the Transitional Federal Government (TFG) did not fill.
-Instead clan-based politics re-emerged with powerful individuals and militias, often from dominant clans, filling the void.
+The author submits that the lack of social network and clan protection in conjunction with his distinct dialect and cultural understanding would inevitably expose him to the risk of irreparable harm.
+The author refers to several sources cited by the Home Office of the United Kingdom of Great Britain and Northern Ireland, that:

+Somalia has long been dominated by clan-politics, though the clan system broke down in Mogadishu while al-Shabaab [was] in power.
+Following the withdrawal of al-Shabaab from Mogadishu in August 2011, a power vacuum was left which the Transitional Federal Government […] did not fill.
+Instead, clan-based politics re-emerged with powerful individuals and militias, often from dominant clans, filling the void.
 Clan rivalries are evident, and many militias who have now been integrated into the Somali National Armed Forces continue to owe their loyalty to their clan leaders and groups.
 Clan identity is essential to access protection in Somalia.
 If clan protection is not available, civilians are more vulnerable to discrimination and/or targeted human rights abuses […] People returning to Somalia from overseas are extremely vulnerable unless they have strong clan and family connections, as well as the economic means to establish a life.
 Somalis that have left, particularly those that have been in western countries, tend to be viewed as foreigners, and may be perceived to have western agendas.
 This in itself puts them at an increased risk of persecution [...]
-It is unlikely that those who return to Somalia will be able to establish an acceptable standard of living unless they have access to economic resources and powerful individuals or network within the city.”
+It is unlikely that those who return to Somalia will be able to establish an acceptable standard of living unless they have access to economic resources and powerful individuals or network within the city.

-5.7 Furthermore, the author argues that although clan affiliation has lost its importance in terms of protection in Mogadishu, affiliation matters“[…] for example to people in power, and for several clans it is still decisive.
+5.7 Furthermore, the author argues that, although clan affiliation has lost its importance in terms of protection in Mogadishu, affiliation matters, for example, to people in power, and for several clans it is still decisive.
 For members of the Hawiye groups originating from Mogadishu, clan issues do not matter.
-But for members of other Somali clans, such as Darod, and for IDPs, clan protection remains very important.”
-As to the prevalence of clans in the districts of Mogadishu, the author submits that “[as] many neighbourhoods in Mogadishu are reportedly dominated by one clan and sometimes affiliated armed militia, presence in such areas could, depending on the specific circumstances, put a member of another clan at risk.
-There continue to be reports of clan tensions in the context of a struggle for control of districts, and clan militias are an additional source of insecurity.”
+But for members of other Somali clans, such as Darod, and for internally displaced persons, clan protection remains very important.
+As to the prevalence of clans in the districts of Mogadishu, the author recalls that:

+[A]s many neighbourhoods in Mogadishu are reportedly dominated by one clan and sometimes affiliated armed militia, presence in such areas could, depending on the specific circumstances, put a member of another clan at risk.
+There continue to be reports of clan tensions in the context of a struggle for control of districts, and clan militias are an additional source of insecurity.